 the equation of the 3D streamlines for the solar wind.
 The resulting 3D plot is shown for

-The dynamic 2D plot shows the two-dimensional spiral for
+The dynamic 2D plot shows the two-dimensional spiral in the ecliptic plane.

 The gas that flows outwards from the Sun is threaded by the magnetic field lines that originate in the Sun.
 Because the gas (solar wind) is ionized, it will carry these embedded magnetic field lines with it.
 Therefore, these assumptions imply that the magnetic field streamlines correspond to the solar wind velocity streamlines.